LeonardoBonacci/trino-is-great/README.md

 INSERT INTO bla VALUES (1, 'foo');

 select mysql.heroes.bla.* from mysql.heroes.bla;
-select kafka.tpch.transfers.* from kafka.tpch.transfers;
+select kafka.trans.transfers.* from kafka.trans.transfers;

-select bla.*, transfers.* from mysql.heroes.bla as bla join kafka.tpch.transfers as transfers on transfers._from = bla.blaname;
+select bla.*, transfers.* from mysql.heroes.bla as bla join kafka.trans.transfers as transfers on transfers._from = bla.blaname;
 ```

 ```
-trino> select bla.*, transfers.* from mysql.heroes.bla as bla join kafka.tpch.transfers as transfers on transfers._from = bla.blaname;
+trino> select bla.*, transfers.* from mysql.heroes.bla as bla join kafka.trans.transfers as transfers on transfers._from = bla.blaname;
  blakey | blaname | transferid  | poolid  | _from | to  | amount |    when
 --------+---------+-------------+---------+-------+-----+--------+------------
       1 | foo     | i-am-random | bahamas | foo   | bar |   10.1 |       NULL